 MEPs sit in political groups organised by political (rather than national) affiliation.
-There are currently eight political groups:
+There are currently seven political groups:

-- Group of the European People's Party (Christian Democrats) (EPP) - Group of the Progressive Alliance of Socialists and Democrats in the European Parliament (S&D) - Group of Patriots for Europe Group (PfE) - European Conservatives and Reformists Group (ECR) - Renew Europe Groupe (Renew) - Group of the Greens/European Free Alliance (Greens/EFA) - The Left group in the European Parliament (GUE/NGL) - Europe of Sovereign Nations (ESN)
+- Group of the European People's Party (Christian Democrats) (EPP) - Group of the Progressive Alliance of Socialists and Democrats in the European Parliament (S&D) - Renew Europe Group (RE) - Group of the Greens/European Free Alliance (Greens/EFA) - Identity and Democracy Group (ID) - European Conservatives and Reformists Group (ECR) - The Left group in the European Parliament (GUE/NGL)

-32 MEPs are not currently aligned with a group.
+47 MEPs are not currently aligned with a group.

 The EP's work is mainly carried out through its various committees.
-There are currently 22 standing committees, two sub-committees and two special committees.
-Each committee consists of between 25 and 90 MEPs and has a chair, vice-chairs and a secretariat.
+There are currently 20 standing committees and three sub-committees.
+Each committee consists of between 25 and 81 MEPs and has a chair, vice-chairs and a secretariat.
 The political make-up of the committees reflects that of the plenary assembly.